opensearch-project/documentation-website/_im-plugin/snapshot-management/index.md

 - You cannot update the policy name after its creation.

-Each policy has associated metadata which contains the running status of state machine.
-This metadata is be saved into the system index.
+Each policy has associated metadata about the status of snapshot creation.
+The metadata is saved into the system index.
 The metadata is read before every scheduled job is run, so that SM can continue to execute from the previous job run.
 You can view the metadata with the `explain` [API](#API).

 The cluster’s global metadata must be readable.
 To include an index in a snapshot, the index and its metadata must also be readable.
 {: .note}